Shell names top executive to head BG during complex integration

-LONDON Royal Dutch Shell's top executive planning the integration of BG Group will become transitional CEO of BG after expected completion of the $48 billion acquisition next month, company sources said.
+LONDON Royal Dutch Shell's (RDSa.L) top executive planning the integration of BG Group BG.L will become transitional CEO of BG after expected completion of the $48 billion acquisition next month, company sources said.

 The appointment of Dutchman Huibert Vigeveno to oversee the complex merger of the two global businesses comes as no surprise.